"The first Myssy can still be found from a mountain café in Teufi, CH.”

 In a meanwhile, Myssyfarmi Food products: organic virgin turnip rape oil, Hulda peas, pea crush and pea flour had been introduced to the market one by one.
 What our two product ranges have in common, is the 100% traceability: we know exactly where the yarn comes from, what the sheep was called, who knit the beanie, where did the turnip rape grew and who pressed & bottled up the oil.
 We are also passionate about both: producing the clean organic food and designing beautiful handmade masterpieces out of 100% Finnsheep yarn.

 Knitting has never been our profession, but a passion and a source of inspiration.
 However, in fall 2015 we made the decision to start developing Myssyfarmi professionally.
-After Aina, Unto, Unna and Auni all born on 2010’s, Anna decided no longer return her prior job, but to become a modern kind of emäntä working on the farm.
+After Aina, Unto, Unna and Auni all born on 2010’s, Anna decided no longer return her prior job, but to become a modern kind of emäntä working at the farm.
 Some results can already be seen.
 In December 2015 we were granted EU money for the project called “growth & internationalization of Myssyfarmi” – probably as a first farm in Finland to get this kind of support and in January 2016 we attended the Berlin Fashion Week for the first time.
 The internationalization had began.

 Today Myssys are sold in 15 countries, we have had lots of stories in the media and been awarded on our work, but we still feel like the real journey has now just begun.
 We believe in what we are doing and that we can change, if not the hole world, at least a little bit of the Finnish farming culture and county of Pöytyä.
 We have also been lucky to be able to gather a great team around us that is enabling the work.
 For us if feels as a natural step to go back to the roots where it all started - all around the world.